QuentinAndre/Website/content/post/a-critical-perspective-on-effect-sizes/index.md

 * The variance explained by Agreeableness is quasi-null: People at low (vs. high) levels of agreeableness have the same WTP
 * As a consequence, the residual variance in WTP at any given level of Agreableness is equal to the overall amount of variance

-Now, what happens when we instead consider a strong predictor of WTP: Financial constraints?
+Now, what happens when we instead consider a very strong predictor of WTP: Financial constraints?
 Again, here's the ANOVA:

 F(7, 992)=225.30, p < .001, $\eta^2$ = 0.614